evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 a new feature called custom improvement proposal has been introduced in the evmOS framework.
 Custom improvement proposals allow protocol developers to modify the behavior of the EVM opcodes to tailor their functionalities to the specific needs.

-## Improvement Proposals

-Improvement proposals are a way to introduce new standards aimed to improve protocol functionalities.
+Improvement proposals are a way to introduce new standards, aimed to improve protocol functionalities.
 Changes proposed in this way can affect any aspect of protocol functionalities but are mainly used to customize the behavior of smart contract execution.